 After the deadline on the notice expires, your landlord may then file an eviction lawsuit against you.
-You should then receive court eviction papers (called a Summons and Complaint), which you must respond by the deadline on the Summons.
+You should then receive court eviction papers (called a Summons and Complaint), and then you must respond by the deadline on the Summons.